gsubhampatra/imagegen/README.md

-# Text-to-Image Generation Web Application
+# Imagen Text-to-Image Generation Web Application

 This repository contains the source code for a Text-to-Image Generation web application developed using React and designed using Tailwind CSS.
 The application leverages the Hugging Face Inference API for Text-to-Image Generation models to convert text input into corresponding images.